 “You bitch,” she screamed after me.
 “You can’t welsh on a game of strip poker.
 You’ll be sorry… YOU’LL BE SORRY!”

-Like, I use all caps for comedic effect, but in a novel it just looks tacky, and I wonder why Neiderman made this writing decision in this book and not the others.
+Now, this is a blog and I use all caps for comedic effect, but in a novel it just looks tacky, and I wonder why Neiderman made this writing decision in this book and not the others.

 On the stepback, we’ve got Christie (sitting on a chair just like mommy did).
 Beside her is Gavin, and then her brother Jefferson.
 Left to right on the back we’ve got Fern, a very aged Uncle Philip, and Aunt Betty Ann.

 In my massive accumulation of V.C.
-Andrews books I’ve discovered that finding quality copies of earlier books (anything from the Landry series or before) is relatively difficult.
+Andrews books, I’ve discovered that finding quality copies of earlier books (anything from the Landry series or before) is relatively difficult.
 Most of my books in the Cutler series were in decent shape.
 Midnight Whispers is my only Cutler book that has ZERO SPINE CREASES.
 The pages are still clean.
 Cover damage is minimal.

 I took care of this copy.
 I marked pages with mini Post-It notes instead of folding the pages down.
 I didn’t open the cover wide.
 Unfortunately, when I took off the used bookstore price tag com the cover, however, it tore off some of the image.